Connect with us

 Radio astronomers study the universe by examining the radiation that chemical elements in space give off.
 They spend much of their time mapping the distribution of the most abundant chemical in the universe – hydrogen.

 Hydrogen emits radiation at a certain frequency called the hydrogen line, which radio telescopes can detect.
-During Project Ozma, the first modern-day SETI experiment, Drake looked for artificial signals at the same frequency, because he figured scientists on other worlds might recognize hydrogen as universally significant and signals at that frequency.
+During Project Ozma, the first modern-day SETI experiment, Drake looked for artificial signals at the same frequency, because he figured scientists on other worlds might recognize hydrogen as universally significant and broadcast signals at that frequency.

 The water hole